 The Index of Economic Well-being (IEWB) is a composite index that captures four facets of well-being: consumption, wealth, equality, and economic security.
-Estimates of the IEWB for Canada and its provinces exist for 1981 through 2010.
-This paper uses these estimates up to 2009, the last year for which poverty data was available during the last update.
+Estimates of the IEWB for Canada and its provinces exist for 1981 through 2012.
+This paper uses these estimates up to 2011, the last year for which consistent poverty estimates were available.
+Statistics Canada has terminated the low-income time series based on the Survey of Labour and Income Dynamics (SLID) that the IEWB used for poverty estimates, so it is no longer possible at this time to update the IEWB in a directly comparable manner.
 Poverty measures affect the IEWB through equality and economic security.
 Poverty intensity (the product of the poverty rate and the poverty gap ratio) for the overall population contributes to the equality sub-index.
 Poverty intensity for the elderly population and poverty intensity for female lone-parent-headed households both contribute to the economic security sub-index.
-The two major options available for examining Canadian poverty are the Low Income Cut-Off (LICO), an 'absolute' measure of poverty, and the Low Income Measure (LIM), a 'relative' measure of poverty.
+The two major options available for examining Canadian poverty are the Low Income Cut-Off (LICO), an absolute measure of poverty, and the Low Income Measure (LIM), a relative measure of poverty.
 This paper examines the differences between the poverty measures, including how they affect the IEWB.
 The key findings of this paper are:

 - For the overall population, the LICO produced lower poverty rates than the LIM, whereas the LICO had a slightly larger poverty gap than the LIM.
-In Canada in 2009, the LIM gave an overall poverty rate of 13.3 per cent whereas the LICO overall poverty rate was 9.6 per cent.
-The estimates for the poverty gap ratio were 0.31 and 0.34, respectively (Statistics Canada, Table 202-0802). - These measures, and the data for female lone-parent-headed households and the elderly, affect the estimates for the equality and economic security components of the IEWB through changes in poverty intensity under the two measures and through differences in the implicit weights of these changes applied through linear scaling. - The overall poverty rate was the most significant effect in the difference between IEWB trends under the LICO and the LIM.
-The overall poverty rate increased 10.8 per cent under the LIM and decreased 17.2 per cent under the LICO. - The choice of poverty measure makes a significant difference in analyzing trends in economic well-being across time.
-The IEWB measured using the LIM understates the growth of economic well-being in Canada compared to the IEWB measured using the LICO, but not as much as it would in the absence of linear scaling, as linear scaling has an offsetting effect. - This effect might be explained by the real growth of national income from 1981 to 2009 which removes people from absolute poverty, but not relative poverty, due to rising median income.
+In Canada in 2011, the LIM gave an overall poverty rate of 12.6 per cent whereas the LICO overall poverty rate was 8.8 per cent.
+The estimates for the poverty gap ratio were 0.30 and 0.33, respectively (Statistics Canada, Table 202-0802). - These measures, and the data for female lone-parent-headed households and the elderly, affect the estimates for the equality and economic security components of the IEWB through changes in poverty intensity under the two measures and through differences in the implicit weights of these changes applied through linear scaling. - The overall poverty rate was the most significant effect in the difference between IEWB trends under the LICO and the LIM.
+The overall poverty rate increased 5.0 per cent under the LIM and decreased 24.1 per cent under the LICO. - The choice of poverty measure makes a significant difference in analyzing trends in economic well-being across time.
+The IEWB measured using the LIM understates the growth of economic well-being in Canada compared to the IEWB measured using the LICO, but not as much as it would in the absence of linear scaling, as linear scaling has an offsetting effect. - This effect might be explained by the real growth of national income from 1981 to 2011 which removes people from absolute poverty, but not relative poverty, due to rising median income.
 The choice of poverty measure therefore has significant consequences for the policy discussion concerning economic well-being.

-Sensitivity of the IEWB to Different Measures of Poverty: LICO vs LIM
+Sensitivity of the IEWB to Different Measures of Poverty: LICO vs LIM1